 The rules and laws that relate to professional disciplinary proceedings can be complex.
 Failing to respond to a licensing board complaint within a short timeframe can result in the board taking adverse action against your license, leaving you little legal recourse.
-As a result, you need to contact a Texas licensing board defense attorney for immediate assistance if you receive notice of a complaint against your license.
+As a result, you need to contact a Texas licensing board defense lawyer for immediate assistance if you receive notice of a complaint against your license.

 No matter how groundless you believe the allegations against you to be, the outcome of a disciplinary complaint can be devastating for your personal and professional life.
 Ignoring or failing to respond to the complaint can be disastrous.
 As a result, you must take these proceedings seriously, no matter the circumstances, to avoid a negative result.